Gr\"obner cells of punctual Hilbert schemes in dimension two: Plane curve singularities

 {\sf Some perspectives.} Summarizing, we presented $\overline{Jac}$ above as the union of the intersections of its $\pi^0$\~image with the proper Gr\"obner cells.
-The resulting intersections are homeomorphic to $\C^3, 2\C^2, \C, pt$, i.e. the same as for the Piontkowski decomposition with respect to $\De(M)$.
-The list of cells must be the same because their multiplicities are Betti numbers.
-In this and other examples, such a pair of different cellular decompositions is connected with the functional equation for {\em motivic superpolynomials\,} of $\r$, which will not be discussed in the present paper.
-We note that the Gr\"obner decomposition of $\pi^0(Jac)$ (Family 0: invertibles) is already quite interesting, with possible relations to \cite{MY,MS}.
+The resulting intersections are homeomorphic to $\C^3, \C^2, \C^2, \C, pt$, i.e. the same as for the Piontkowski decomposition with respect to $\De(M)$.
+The list of cells must be the same because their multiplicities are Betti numbers of $\overline{Jac}$.
+Another, similar, approach is to consider the filtration of $\overline{Jac}$ in terms of closures of the sets of invertibles inside monomial standard $M$ and the corresponding strata.
+Combined with the Lusztig-Smelt-Piontkowski cells, it gives a justification of the super-duality of the {\em motivic superpolynomials\,} for quasi-homogeneous $\r$, to be discussed elsewhere.
+The Gr\"obner decomposition of $\pi^0(Jac)$ (Family 0: invertibles) is interesting in its own right, with possible relations to \cite{MY,MS}. \vfil

-More generally, we can decompose the images of $\pi^0(\overline{J})$ due to the presentation from (\ref{z2deep}) using \cite{BB} and the methods based on the {\em stable envelopes\,} from \cite{MO}.
-This requires an action of $\C^*$, which is granted for quasi-homogeneous singularities.
-Even more generally, it suffices to assume that $\tilde{C}_\r$ and the image of $P(x,y)$ modulo $\tilde{C}^{(2\de)}_\r$ are invariant with respect to the action $\,x\mapsto u^b x,\, y\mapsto u^ay$ for $u\in \C^\ast$.
-The method from \cite{BB} generally provides that the corresponding "cells" will be affine spaces.
-Actually we need only $Jac^\bullet$ for the cell decomposition, so the above $C^\ast$-invariance of $P(x,y)$ modulo $\tilde{C}_\r^{(2\de)}$ is not needed.
-The conditions from Theorem \ref{thmtop} are sufficient.
-0.2cm
+Generally, we can decompose the images of $\pi^0(\overline{Jac})$ due to the presentation from (\ref{z2deep}) using \cite{BB} and the methods based on the {\em stable envelopes\,} from \cite{MO}.
+This is for the action of $\C^*$ for quasi-homogeneous singularities.
+Actually, it suffices to assume here that $\tilde{C}_\r$ and the image of $P(x,y)$ modulo $\tilde{C}^{(2\de)}_\r$ are invariant with respect to the action $\,x\mapsto u^b x,\, y\mapsto u^ay$ for $u\in \C^\ast$.
+The method from \cite{BB} provides then that the corresponding "cells" will be affine spaces.
+Actually, only the $C^\ast$-invariance of $\overline{Jac}$ and $ Jac^\bullet$ is sufficient.
+For instance, Theorem \ref{thmtop} (its end) provides this invariance when $\Ga$ has $2$ generators or $3$ with $p=1$.
+0.2cm \vfil